 Knowing this, users have kick-started a DIY movement.
 One teen who goes by the username @queenslairbykatie launched an Etsy shop, where she sells handmade rings.
 “As a high schooler, I understand that teens don’t have that money so I will be selling them for $8.97,” she says in a video.
 She’s not alone.
 Tons of other Gen Zers are also DIYing resin and lucite rings, and proceeding to sell them on platforms like Depop and Instagram.
 On TikTok, #resinrings has over 5.6 million views, while #plasticrings has almost 200,000. #Clayrings — another ring trend — has 14.2 million views.

 Celebrities like Miley Cyrus, Dua Lipa, and Bella Hadid are propelling the statement ring trend beyond the platform.
-On Wednesday, fashion search engine Lyst reported that interest in plastic rings has been rising since January.
-Searches for “resin rings” are up 28% month-on-month, according to the site, with the keywords “chunky” and “bold” being the most frequently used.
-“Colorful rings” are also spiking, with page views for the keyword up 19% since the beginning of February.
+Last year, global shopping platform Lyst reported that interest in plastic rings has been rising since January 2021.
+Searches for “resin rings” were up 28% month-on-month in 2021, according to the site, with the keywords “chunky” and “bold” being the most frequently used.
+“Colorful rings” were also spiking, with page views for the keyword up 19% since the beginning of February 2021.
 According to its findings, the most sought-after colors are neon green, hot pink, and yellow.
 By 2022, the hashtag #chunkyrings on TikTok has amassed over 34 million views.

 Lipa and Hadid’s rings are by Barcelona-based brand La Manso.
 The brand was founded three years ago by Adriana Manso, who was inspired by her grandmother’s ring collection.
 “We want to be at your cocktails, in the supermarket queue, sweating in the gym, or swimming in the pool,” the website reads.
 “We promise to be the center of attention, at any time and in any situation.”
 Manso’s goal of taking the expense and “carats” out of luxury jewelry shopping — she sells her rings for between $55 and $80, which, while not cheap, is more affordable than some of the other offerings — is obviously catching on.